-"(1) In general.--The designer or other owner of an original design of a useful article which makes the article attractive or distinctive in appearance to the purchasing or using public may secure the protection provided by this chapter upon complying with and subject to this chapter.

-"(2) Vessel hulls.--The design of a vessel hull, including a plug or mold, is subject to protection under this chapter, notwithstanding section 1302(4).
+"(1) IN GENERAL.-The designer or other owner of an original design of a useful article which makes the article attractive or distinctive in appearance to the purchasing or using public may secure the protection provided by this chapter upon complying with and subject to this chapter. "(2) VESSEL HULLS.-The design of a vessel hull, including creative endeavor that provides a distinguishable variation over prior work pertaining to similar articles which is more than merely trivial and has not been copied from another source.